-5.2.12 Executive Member for Health & Wellbeing, Adult Social Care & Housing
+5.2.12 Executive Member for Health and Wellbeing and Adult Social Care

 To oversee the work of the Council’s Adult Social Care and ensure they are carried out efficiently and effectively.